- Digital disruption is changing the accounting profession

 Despite recent corporate interest in this space, Dr Hansen is concerned that many firms mistakenly believe that one resilience-building technique can be a "silver bullet" for all staff.
 Dr Hansen argues that different people respond to different techniques, and thus organisations should include a variety of techniques in resilience building programs, so that staff can find what works for them.

-“One person wants to fix their sleep, one wants to learn how to focus their mind, another wants to repair a relationship.
-There are many different pathways and it’s really important for organisations today to avoid the temptation of choosing a one size fits all approach for all staff members.
-People need a more breath of education and options that a practical and achievable.”
+"One person wants to fix their sleep, one wants to learn how to focus their mind, another wants to repair a relationship.
+There are many different pathways and it's really important for organisations today to avoid the temptation of choosing a one size fits all approach for all staff members.
+People need more breath of education and options that are practical and achievable."